 20H1: Gear up for cloud deployment

 However, cloud deployment is something users can expect to see further integrated in Windows in 2020.
 The upcoming 20H1 update will allow for the ability to reset PCs via local reinstall or through the cloud.
 Local reinstall will continue to enable Windows to be recoverable without requiring extra disk space or a compressed backup copy of Windows.
 Cloud deployment can be conducted through high-speed internet connection to expedite the process through downloading Windows.
 The cloud download option will reinstall the same build, version, and edition that was originally on the machine and will be available on all Windows 10 devices.
 Users can experience 20H1 cloud deployment as a more restorative and recovery process to bring customers back to a clean baseline where the management software can pick up from.
 An important note, with this integration, Microsoft is not claiming they will support end-to-end fundamental Windows deployment from the cloud.
 In fact, it will act similarly to the cloud integrations with the Surface Pro X, as Windows will have the ability to install via a cloud deployment process.
-For more information on Surface Pro X, read this previous blog.
 Listen in to get Brad and Aaron’s take on how cloud deployment could benefit end users especially from a cloud delivery standpoint.

 Windows 2020: Goodbye VDI